 Different, Not Less: Employment for All Abilities

-For Disability Employment Awareness Month, we spoke with retired Walgreens SVP Randy Lewis about how he transformed the company into an inclusive workplace for thousands of people with disabilities, and why he believes other companies should, too.
+(Originally published Oct.
+21, 2021) Retired Walgreens SVP Randy Lewis talks about how he transformed the company into an inclusive workplace for thousands of people with disabilities, and why he believes other companies should, too.

 Randy Lewis says he was conscripted to be a champion for people with disabilities when his son, Austin, was born with autism.